Ma Haide: Post-war life

-Ma remained a doctor with the Communists until their victory in 1949, afterwards becoming a public health official.
+Ma remained a doctor with the CCP until their victory in 1949, afterwards becoming a public health official.
 He was the first foreigner granted citizenship in the People's Republic of China.
-He is credited with helping to eliminate leprosy and many venereal diseases in post-war China, for which he received the Lasker Medical Award in 1986.
+He is credited with helping to eliminate leprosy and many venereal diseases in post-war China, for which he received the Lasker Award for public service in 1986.
 He was one of the few persons who were not born in China to hold a position of trust and authority in the People's Republic of China.
 His Chinese name can be loosely translated to mean "Horse" (last name, commonly used by Chinese Muslims) and "Virtue From the Sea" (first name).

 In the 1950s, Ma was secretly granted Chinese citizenship, but he retained his American passport until the 1960s.
 Despite his reputation as the most loved American in China, he was denounced during the Cultural Revolution as a "bourgeois lackey."

 There is an extensive interview with him in the Canadian Broadcasting Corporation's groundbreaking 90 min documentary by Patrick Watson, The Seven Hundred Million (1964).

 Honors and awards

 During his lifetime, he was honored in his father's hometown of Hammana in Lebanon, where the main square of the city is named after him.

-In 1986, Ma received the Albert Lasker Public Service Award for his legendary contributions to the control and eradication of venereal diseases and leprosy in China.
+In 1986, Ma received the Albert Lasker Public Service Award for his contributions to the control and eradication of venereal diseases and leprosy in China.